-If you have a positive test result, it is very likely that you have COVID-19 because proteins from the virus that causes COVID-19 were found in your sample.
+If you have a positive test result, it is very likely that you have COVID-19.
 Therefore, it is also likely that you may be placed in isolation to avoid spreading the virus to others.
 There is a very small chance that this test can give a positive result that is wrong (a false positive result).
-If you test positive with the QuickVue At-Home OTC COVID-19 Test you should self-isolate and seek follow-up care with your healthcare provider as additional testing may be necessary.
-Your healthcare provider will work with you to determine how best to care for you based on your test
+Your healthcare provider will work with you to determine how best to care for you based on your test result(s) along with your medical history, and your symptoms.